Applying to Gnomon

 - Yes.
-In order to receive federal aid from year to year, you must file a Free Application for Federal Student Aid (FAFSA) each year.
+In order to receive Federal aid from year to year, you must file a Free Application for Federal Student Aid (FAFSA) each year.
 The FAFSA covers the time between July 1st of one year to June 30th of the next.
-You can file the FAFSA starting in the month of January of the year you want to apply for.
+You can file the FAFSA starting October 1st in the year prior to the year you want to apply for.
 If necessary, you may estimate your taxes to complete the form, but we recommend waiting until you’ve completed your taxes.

 - When will I find out about how much financial aid I will be receiving?

-- The first step is completing the (FAFSA) online at fafsa.ed.gov.
+- The first step is completing the (FAFSA) online at fafsa.gov.
 Our school code is 040764.
 Once we receive the FAFSA, we can create an estimate for your entire program within a day or two.
 From there, we will schedule a meeting with you to discuss your options.
-You can even do this before you apply for admissions.
-Just give us a call when you have the FAFSA completed and we can get started.
+You can even do this before you apply for admission.
+Just give us a call or send us an email when you have the FAFSA completed and we can get started.

 - Will the financial aid offered at one school transfer to another school?

 - Not necessarily.
 Your Federal financial aid eligibility does transfer from school to school.
 Students planning to transfer to another school should contact the Financial Aid Office at both schools to find out what is required.